 Rosengård is a city district in Malmö, Sweden.
 Many visible and physical changes are taking place, and residents are getting involved through participatory processes to bring about ecological, social and economically sustainable development.

-Many stakeholders are working together on initiatives, large and small.
-Some are highly visible and others more subtle; some are making rapid progress whereas others will generate results in a longer perspective.
+From 2010-2014 a large transformation process was initiated and completed.
+Stakeholders worked together on large and small initiatives.
+Some are highly visible and others more subtle; some made rapid progress whereas others will generate results in a longer perspective.

 Download more information:

-Physical changes with high environmental and social prestanda, together with dialogue with inhabitants and organisations, will create new social arenas for meetings and activities, new job opportunities and a better infrastructure connecting Rosengård with other parts of Malmö.
+The Rosengård in transition project combined physical changes with high environmental and social prestanda, together with dialogue with inhabitants and organisations, in ordet to create new social arenas for meetings and activities, new job opportunities and a better infrastructure connecting Rosengård with other parts of Malmö.

 The transformation process was initiated by individuals in a shared equity housing in Rosengård, BRF Hilda, whose vision of a sustainable housing area with minimal climate impact and a sustainable lifestyle became the foundation upon which the plans to developed Rosengård is built.

-A very important part of the process is an intensive dialogue with and participation from inhabitants, organisations and businesses who are interested in developing Rosengård in an ecological, social and economical sustainable way.
-This includes consultation and workshops as well as participating in realizing activities and taking part in construction.
+A very important part of the process was an intense dialogue with and participation from inhabitants, organisations and businesses interested in developing Rosengård in an ecological, social and economical sustainable way.
+This included consultation and workshops as well as participating in realizing activities and taking part in construction.

-Innovative environmental engineering is being used, in line with the city of Malmö's high demands on environmental sustainability in construction.
+Innovative environmental engineering has been, in line with the city of Malmö's high demands on environmental sustainability in construction.
 The investments in the physical environment will be used as a testbed for interesting cleantech solutions.

 - Sustainable Hilda - Renovation of a shared equity housing with 767 apartments and approximately 2 400 inhabitants with a focus on energy efficiency, renewable energy, water, transportation and lifestyle.

-- Rosengård path - The status of Rosengård pedestrian and bicycle path will be enhanced through the creation of a town square and an outdoor arena for cultural and sport activities.
-In addition, green structures enhanced and the lighting will be improved and more energy efficient.
+- Rosengård path - The status of Rosengård pedestrian and bicycle path was enhanced through the creation of a town square and an outdoor arena for cultural and sport activities.
+In addition, green structures enhanced and the lighting were improved and more energy efficient.

 - Urban densification - Construction of low energy semi-detached houses in cooperation with developers.
 A construction school will give prospective residents and unemployed in Rosengård skills in construction and environmental engineering so they can participate in the construction and take a step towards an employment.